-As an agricultural engineer, you'll use the latest technological advances to advance environmental issues and activities.
-From dealing with machinery components and equipment and testing agricultural machinery to ensure it's safe and working properly, to providing leadership on water and environmental concerns, you'll play a vital role in anticipating and solving 22nd century challenges.
+As an agricultural engineer, you'll use the latest technology to advance environmental issues and activities.
+Students have the opportunity to study machine components and equipment, testing agricultural machinery to ensure safety and performance and providing leadership on water and environmental concerns.
+You can play a vital role in anticipating and solving 22nd century challenges!

 Our program is consistently ranked among the top 10 programs nationally, which benefits you because your degree will be one of value to employers in the state, as well as nationally and internationally.
 Being part of one of the nation's top programs, our students benefit from small class sizes and a focus on hands-on applications in and out of the classroom.

 Within this major, our students choose one of three primary areas of study — machine design, natural resources and irrigation engineering, or test engineering.
 All three provide additional skills and knowledge.